rohran01/magic-eight-ball/README.md

 # magic-eight-ball

 #Summary
 This application was created in six hours as a fun refresher challenge.
-I hadn't used B in a while, as I am typically a CSS purist.
-I also wanted another run at SQL.
+I hadn't used Bootstrap in a while, as I am typically a bit of a CSS purist.
+I also wanted a quick SQL reminder.

 This project combines my love of a challenge with my adoration for the show 30 Rock.